dishbreak/docker-compose-lab/README.md

 ### Adding the Redis Container

 We're going to visit [Docker Hub](hub.docker.com) to look for a Redis container.
-Once we find it, we'll add the following to our Docker compose file:
+Once we find it, we'll add the following to our Docker Compose file:

 ```
   redis: